tzhu65/dept-scheduler/README.md

   * Build the client code `yarn watch`
   * The packaged code should be found in `./schedule/static/js` and `./schedule/static/css`

 By default, the django server is running on `localhost:8000` so go there in your browser.
+For development run `python manage.py runserver` in one terminal and `yarn watch` in another.